mheidaripour/sec-range-multidim/README.md

 ##  About <a name = "about"></a>
-The project involves conducting experiments related to the paper "Organizing Records for Retrieval in Multi-Dimensional Range Searchable Encryption".
+The project involves conducting experiments related to the paper <a href="https://eprint.iacr.org/2024/635.pdf" rel="noopener">"Organizing Records for Retrieval in Multi-Dimensional Range Searchable Encryption" Encryption</a>.

 ## 🏁 Dependencies <a name = "dependencies"></a>